SS France (1960): Service history as France

-Still, as the opening years of the decade progressed, the cruise market expanded, seeing the construction of smaller, purpose-built cruise ships which could also fit through the Panama Canal.
-Worse, in 1973 the Oil Crisis hit, and the price of oil went from US$3 to $12 per barrel.
-When the French government, at the end of the Trente Glorieuses, realized that keeping France running would necessitate an additional ten million dollars a year, it opted instead to subsidize the then in-development Concorde.
-Without this government money, the French Line could not operate, and with a press release issued in 1974 it was announced that France would be withdrawn from service on 25 October that year.
+As the opening years of the decade progressed, the cruise market expanded, seeing the construction of smaller, purpose-built cruise ships which could pass through the Panama Canal.
+In the 1973 oil crisis the price of oil went from US$3 to $12 per barrel.
+When the French government, at the end of the Trente Glorieuses, realised that keeping France running would necessitate an additional ten million dollars a year, it opted instead to subsidize the then Concorde supersonic aircraft currently in development.
+Without this government money, the French Line could not operate, and it was announced that France would be withdrawn from service on 25 October 1974.

-At that, the crew decided to take matters into their own hands: an eastbound crossing on 6 September, her 202nd crossing, was delayed several hours while the crew met to decide whether to strike then and there, in New York, or six days later outside Le Havre.
-Le Havre won, and the ship was commandeered by a group of French trade unionists who anchored France in the entrance to the port, thereby blocking all incoming and outgoing traffic.
-The 1200 passengers aboard had to be ferried to shore on tenders, while approximately 800 of the crew remained aboard.
+In response the crew decided to take matters into their own hands: an eastbound crossing on 6 September 1974, her 202nd crossing, was delayed several hours while the crew met to decide on strike action.
+Rather than strike immediately in New York, it was decided to strike six days later outside Le Havre.
+The ship was commandeered by a group of French trade unionists who anchored France in the entrance to the port, blocking all incoming and outgoing traffic.
+The 1,200 passengers aboard had to be ferried to shore on tenders, while approximately 800 of the crew remained aboard.

 The strikers demanded that the ship be allowed to continue to serve, along with a 35% wage increase for themselves.
 Their mission failed, and the night of the takeover proved to be the ship's last day of service for the CGT.
-It took over a month for the stand-off to end, and by 7 December 1974, the ship was moored at a distant quay in Le Havre, known colloquially as quai de l'oubli – the pier of the forgotten.
+It took over a month for the stand-off to end, and by 7 December 1974, the ship was moored at a distant quay in Le Havre, known colloquially as quai de l'oubli – the pier of oblivion.

 By that time France had completed 377 crossings and 93 cruises (including two world cruises), carried a total of 588,024 passengers on trans-Atlantic crossings, and 113,862 passengers on cruises, and had sailed a total of 1,860,000 nautical miles.